History of modern banana plantations in the Americas

 Although bananas have been planted for thousands of years, the development of an intercontinental trade in bananas had to wait for the convergence of three things: modern rapid shipping (steamships), refrigeration, and railroads.
 These three factors converged in the Caribbean in the 1870s, and would lead to the development of large-scale banana plantations, usually owned and operated by highly integrated large corporations such as Dole and Chiquita Brands International.
+During the height of the American banana industry, multinational corporations, including Dole in addition to Standard Fruit and United Fruit Company, expanded their reach across Latin America and the Caribbean to become what people called "the greatest farmer in the world."
+Banana industry presence in these regions had many impacts on the numerous laborers that traveled or were brought to the plantations, frequently asserting authority over workers.